 Rape vs. Statutory Rape: The Difference in California

 Legally speaking, the difference between rape and statutory rape is very important.
 While both are serious criminal offenses under California law, they are proved with very different elements and carry very different penalties.
-The aim of this article is to help illustrate the key differences between rape and statutory rape under California law, however, it is important to note that no two criminal cases are alike and that anyone who has been charged with either crime should immediately consult with a San Bernardino sex crime lawyer for case specific information.
+The aim of this article is to help illustrate the key differences between rape and statutory rape under California law, however, it is important to note that no two criminal cases are alike and that anyone who has been charged with either crime should immediately consult with a San Bernardino violent crime lawyer for case-specific information.

 In a nutshell, section 261 of the California Penal Code defines the criminal offense of rape as nonconsensual sexual intercourse accomplished (a) via threats, force, duress, or fraud, or (b) with a victim who is unconscious or incapable of consenting.
 Therefore, ALL of the following examples of nonconsensual sex constitute rape under California law: